Prohibits gender discrimination

 Prohibits discrimination against pregnant and parenting students

 Title IX ensures that every individual has a right to an education and participation in programs or activities without the interference of discrimination.
 Under the Civil Rights Act, a pregnant or parenting student is entitled to the right of an equitable education and has the same access and rights to resources and courses.
-To support the pregnant and parenting students at Edmonds CC, a Lactation Room for student-moms is made available in Brier Hall, Room 246.
+To support the pregnant and parenting students at Edmonds College, a Lactation Room for student-moms is made available in Brier Hall, Room 246.

 Protects all students and employees

 Title IX is a federal law under the Education Act of 1975 and Civil Rights Act of 1964 and works to protect all students and employees from discrimination, sexual harassment, and sex violence.
 It is the policy of Edmonds College to provide equal educational opportunity and employment to all students and employees, including enforcement of anti-discrimination on and off campus and in program equity.

 Title IX prohibits retaliation of any kind when a complaint has been reported and filed.
 The law states that it is illegal to fire, harass, demote, prohibit from advancement, or retaliate against a person because they reported and/or filed a complaint.
 Retaliation associated with a Title XI report is a violation of federal law.

 Requires the college to take immediate action